theopn/dotfiles/README.md

 - Windows with minimum width (e.g., Apple Calendar, Spotify, Discord) not tiling nicely
 - Emacs not tiling (even with `(menu-bar-mode t)`)
 - Kitty with window decoration removed not tiling
-- (with border color and blur on) lagging
+- (with border color and blur on) lagging when switching focus
-- (with border color and blur on) cursor not changing for resizing
+- (with a border width greater than 4) cursor not changing for resizing
 - Being unable to delete a Mission Control desktop with Yabai running
 - High CPU usage of `WindowServer`